johnalison/WorkingPhilosophy/WorkingPhilosophy.md

      deterministic.
 3) Differential fitness.
 Also can live with determinism.
 Question of phase space.
 Some replicators will survive with more initial conditions.
-Evolution is a good description when you cant work out the consequesnces of determinism exactly.
-Wouldnt need to talk in evoulotion terms if you knew exactly what was going to happen.
+Evolution is a good description when you cant work out the consequences of determinism exactly.
+Wouldn't need to talk in evolution terms if you knew exactly what was going to happen.

-- Difficultly in generating new ideas (Knowladge podcast0
+- Difficultly in generating new ideas (Knowledge podcast0
   - Need both ideation (coming up with new ideas) and filtration (cutting bad ideas)
   - These skills are opposed.
 Tend to interfere
   - Nima "Modes of working" Passionately follow one ideology, then switch.
-  - Claim: Should alternate period of boldness (ideation) with a period of pramatism (filtration)
+  - Claim: Should alternate period of boldness (ideation) with a period of pragmatism (filtration)
-  - Importation to have perionds of sustained efforts on both, but NOT at the same time. (or by same people at the same time)
+  - Importation to have periods of sustained efforts on both, but NOT at the same time. (or by same people at the same time)

 "other baboons" - Summary of problems that baboons have from researchers who spent their entire lives studying baboons.
   (Analogy for people getting in the way of progress)